Enterprise-Group-Ltd/aws-services-snapshot/README.md

 This utility can:

 * Capture the current state of selected or all AWS Services in a selected or all AWS regions
 * Write the current service state to JSON files
+* Write the current service state to PostgreSQL tables
+* Be scheduled

 This utility produces a summary report listing: